Emergency Medicine AP Fellowship with Riverside University Health System

 Curriculum

 The clinical practicum is focused on hands-on training.
 Over the course of the 12.5-month fellowship, the fellow will spend 10 months (40 weeks) in the core Emergency Department, gaining 2,100 clinical hours in acute EM care in addition to lecture time.
-Off-service rotations will include the following: correctional health (in county jails), internal medicine, ICU, PoCUS course, and specialty rotation tracks.
+Off-service rotations will include the following: 2 weeks each of internal medicine, ICU, PoCUS training, and 2 electives.

 The didactic segment of the fellowship includes weekly didactic lectures provided by the EM physicians and advanced provider group to elevate the fellow’s clinical confidence and ability.
 We encourage feedback and interaction from all fellows.
 The fellow will gain the skills and knowledge needed to: